ishbguy/baux/README.md

 # you will notice that all config name will convert to lower case
 echo "my name is ${CONFIGS[name]}" echo "my email is ${CONFIGS[email]}"

+read_config CONFIGS file-not-exsit # will not fail, just return 1
 ```

 #### Other Utilities